 Cutleaf toothwort is in the Mustard family, but unlike most mustards, toothwort prefers to live in the forests.
 It is one of the first plants to come up on the forest floor and like many of the other spring ephemerals, it flowers and goes to seed before the trees fully leaf out.

-The fleshy roots (rhizomes) and leaves of this plant are edible and have a peppery taste, hence the common names Pepper Root and Wild Horseradish.
-Historical medicinal uses included treatments for colds and toothaches.
+The fleshy roots (rhizomes) of Cutleaf Toothwort resemble a tooth, and this was once assumed to signify the plant’s use in herbal medicine–as a treatment for toothaches.
+The roots and leaves are edible and have a peppery taste, hence the common names Pepper Root and Wild Horseradish.